-I am a 4th year PhD candidate in the Computer Science Department at the University of California, Irvine.
+I've moved to the University of Cambridge.
+My current webpage can be found HERE.
+I am a PhD candidate in the Computer Science Department at the University of California, Irvine.
 Padhraic Smyth is my advisor.
-My research interests reside in both the theory and application of Bayesian latent variable models, including neural networks.
+My research interests reside in both the theory and application of Bayesian models, with a emphasis on choosing priors and incorportating neural networks for inference.
 I've done research internships at Amazon, Microsoft Research / Bing, and Twitter Cortex.
 I graduated from Lehigh University (Bethlehem, PA) where I worked with Henry Baird.

 preprints / working papers

+Disi Ji, Eric Nalisnick, Yu Qian, Richard Scheuermann, and Padhraic Smyth.
+Bayesian Trees for Automated Cytometry Data Analysis.
+In Proceedings of Machine Learning for Healthcare (MLHC), Stanford, California, August 16-18 2018.
 Eric Nalisnick and Padhraic Smyth.
+Learning Priors for Invariance.
+In Proceedings of the 21st International Conference on Artificial Intelligence and Statistics (AISTATS), Playa Blanca, Canary Islands, April 9-11 2018.
+Eric Nalisnick and Padhraic Smyth.
+Learning Approximately Objective Priors.
+In Proceedings of the 33rd Conference on Uncertainty in Artificial Intelligence (UAI), Sydney, Australia, August 11-15 2017.
+Eric Nalisnick and Padhraic Smyth.
 Stick-Breaking Variational Autoencoders.
-International Conference on Learning Representations (ICLR), Toulon, France, April 24-26 2017.
+In Proceedings of the 5th International Conference on Learning Representations (ICLR), Toulon, France, April 24-26 2017.
 [Code] [Supplemental Materials] Eric Nalisnick, Bhaskar Mitra, Nick Craswell, and Rich Caruana.
 Improving Document Ranking with Dual Word Embeddings.
 In Proceedings of the 25th World Wide Web Conference (WWW), Short Paper, Montreal, Canada, April 11-15 2016.
 Eric T. Nalisnick and Henry S. Baird.
 Character-to-Character Sentiment Analysis in Shakespeare's Plays.
 In Proceedings of the 51st Annual Meeting of the Association for Computational Linguistics (ACL), Short Paper, pages 479-83, Sofia, Bulgaria, August 4-9 2013.
 [Shakespeare Sentiment Explorer] Eric T. Nalisnick and Henry S. Baird.
 Extracting Sentiment Networks from Shakespeare's Plays.
 In Proceedings of the 12th International Conference on Document Analysis and Recognition (ICDAR), pages 758-762, Washington, USA, August 25-28, 2013.

 uci data science workshops